Correct blemishes quickly and safely

 The ideal candidate for laser resurfacing is a physically and mentally healthy individual who wants to reduce the appearance of wrinkles, liver spots, correct uneven skin tone or texture, repair sun-damaged skin, or reduce scars caused by acne.
 Laser resurfacing does NOT eliminate or fix sagging jowls.

 How is the procedure performed?

 Ablative laser resurfacing is generally performed as an outpatient procedure at Dr. Fiorillo’s clinic.
 Your face will be cleaned and eyes covered while the doctor numbs you with local anesthetics.
-Extensive resurfacing sometimes require sedation.
+Extensive resurfacing sometimes requires sedation.
 The procedure consists of an intense beam of light that is focused on your skin, destroying the outer layer of tissue.
 The laser simultaneously heats the underlying skin, causing your collagen fibers to shrink.
 New, tighter, and smoother skin forms as the wound heals.
 The procedure generally takes anywhere from 30 minutes to two hours depending on the extent of the resurfacing.